SAP/spartacus-docs/_pages/dev/icon-library.md

 - **Spriting:** SVG icons can be combined in a single sprite file.
 The sprite can be created specifically for the storefront so that an optimized file is created.
 - **Animations:** Spartacus does not use animations in its icons, but the format allows for animations to be added.

 Spartacus is shipped as a library, so there is no straightforward approach to loading SVG files.
 Libraries are installed in the `node_modules` folder, and using SVG-based icons would require an import from an application location, such as the `/assets` folder.
-This is why Spartacus is configured by default to use a font-based setup for icons.
-This is not necessarily the best practice for production, because most standard font icon sets cover more icons than are needed for a storefront.
+For this reason, Spartacus is configured by default to use a font-based setup for icons.
+This default configuration uses Font Awesome icons, which are added to the `IconModule` directly with the `fontawesomeIconConfig`.
+Note, this is not necessarily the best practice for production, because most standard font icon sets cover more icons than are needed for a storefront.

 ### Icon Component